HardikMochi/Assignment/README.md

 3. tha we find the similarity between the query vector and every document vector in our database and return those with the highest score

 #### Model
 Next, let’s encode the paper abstracts.
 Sentence Transformers offers a number of pretrained models.
-Here, we will use the distilbert-base-nli-stsb-mean-tokens model which performs great in Semantic Textual Similarity tasks and it’s quite faster than BERT as it is considerably smaller.
+Here, we used the distilbert-base-nli-stsb-mean-tokens model which performs great in Semantic Textual Similarity tasks and it’s quite faster than BERT as it is considerably smaller.

 #### Vector similarity search with Faiss
 Faiss is a library for efficient similarity search and clustering of dense vectors.
 It contains algorithms that search in sets of vectors of any size, even ones that do not fit in RAM.